trimble-oss/devguide/content/development-practises/vcs-standards-git.md

 - Define a standard that works for your team and stick to it.
 - Always capture Jira or any other system Id in your commit.
-- Summary line should always be 72 characters or less
+- Summary line should always be 72 characters or less.
-- Separate summary from body with a blank line
+- Separate summary from body with a blank line.
-- Begin summary line with a capital letter
+- Begin summary line with a capital letter.
 - Write the summary line and description of what you have done in the imperative mode, as if you were commanding someone.
-Start the line with "Fix", "Add", "Change" instead of "Fixed", "Added", "Changed”
+Start the line with "Fix", "Add", "Change" instead of "Fixed", "Added", "Changed”.
-- The summary should be indicative of what the commit does when applied rather than what you did with the code
+- The summary should be indicative of what the commit does when applied rather than what you did with the code.
-- Consider using pre-commit hooks to audit commit messages before a merge
+- Consider using pre-commit hooks to audit commit messages before a merge.

 ### DON'Ts

-- Don’t end the summary line with a period
+- Don’t end the summary line with a period.
 - Don’t describe the code when writing body.
 Describe the intent and approach.
 - Don’t have any lazy commit messages.
-For e.g: any commit labeled as “Minor Code changes”, “Code Review Comments”, “Code Fixes”, “Cleanup” or similar
+For e.g: any commit labeled as “Minor Code changes”, “Code Review Comments”, “Code Fixes”, “Cleanup” or similar.
-- Don’t mix white space changes with functional code changes
+- Don’t mix white space changes with functional code changes.
-- Don’t mix two unrelated functional changes
+- Don’t mix two unrelated functional changes.
-- Avoid sending a large new feature in a single giant commit (Recommendation is to do at least one commit every day)
+- Avoid sending a large new feature in a single giant commit (Recommendation is to do at least one commit every day).

 ## General Guidelines

 ### DOs

-- Understand how your version control system works
+- Understand how your version control system works.
-- Understand how your version control system works (yes, it’s that important)
+- Understand how your version control system works (yes, it’s that important).
-- Use merge requests or pull requests
+- Use merge requests or pull requests.
-- Have clear commit messages
+- Have clear commit messages.
-- Include the issue number in your commit message
+- Include the issue number in your commit message.
-- Squash and rebase (where appropriate)
+- Squash and rebase (where appropriate).
-- Use feature branches and use an agreed upon format
+- Use feature branches and use an agreed upon format.
-- Include a README.md file
+- Include a README.md file.

 ### DONTs

-- Push directly to develop or master
+- Push directly to develop or master.
-- Have meaningless commit messages like “fixed typo”
+- Have meaningless commit messages like “fixed typo”.
-- Push all of your local commits to your remote
+- Push all of your local commits to your remote.

 1. [Atlassian Git workflows][1]
 2. [Git source code management][7]